Hara-Laboratory/Hirundo/README.md

 # HIRUNDO
 ## A Synthesizable MIPS processor
-Described in C and can be Synthesized from HLS tool
+Described in C and can be Synthesized from HLS tool.
+The codes are tested on LegUp and Vivado HLS tools.

+## Tool Required
+- LegUp HLS (from University of Toronto, open source)
+- Vivado HLS (from Xilinx)

 ## Dependencies
 - libelf